Daniel Dulany the Elder: Politics

 In 1720, Dulany moved to Annapolis.
 In 1722, he was elected to represent the town in the Lower House of the Maryland General Assembly.
 From 1724 until 1739, he represented Anne Arundel County in the Lower House.
 He again represented Annapolis from 1739 to 1742 before being elected to the Upper House in 1742 and remaining in that office until his death in 1753.

 At that time the Province of Maryland was under the proprietary governorship of Charles Calvert, 5th Baron Baltimore.
 Lord Baltimore vetoed a bill in 1722 which the General Assembly had passed in order to bring the colony fully under all English statute law.
 Dulany led protests against this, writing a pamphlet in 1728 entitled "The Right of the Inhabitants of Maryland, to the Benefit of the English Laws".

 Lord Baltimore later appointed Dulany to the posts of Receiver General, Judge of Admiralty, and Commissary General, as well as appointing him to the Governor's Council.

 Border dispute with Pennsylvania

 In the 1730s, under the rule of Governor Samuel Ogle, Maryland became engaged in a border dispute with Pennsylvania.
 Several settlers were taken prisoners on both sides and Penn sent a committee to Governor Ogle to resolve the situation.
 Rioting broke out in the disputed territory and Ogle appealed to the King for resolution.
 In 1736 Ogle dispatched Dulany to Philadelphia in order to negotiate the release of a number of imprisoned Marylanders, though without success, and the border warfare continued.

 Lawyer, planter, land developer

 Dulany became wealthy from his legal practice, and through the 1720s began to accumulate and develop land.
-He advertised for tenants to settle his land in Baltimore, Kent and Prince Georges county, paying with tobacco, corn or wheat.
+He advertised for tenants to settle his land in Baltimore, Kent and Prince George's county, paying with tobacco, corn or wheat.
 He is credited with the founding of Frederick.